yjshi2015/sn41/README.md

    - Install the Bittensor wallet extension
    - Import the coldkey tied to your miner UID
    - Link wallet in Almanac settings
-4. Connect Polymarket credentials (via Trading Settings)
+4. Connect Polymarket credentials (via Settings)

 #### Miner Metadata Registration
 1. Clone the repository: